-B2B revenue decreased \$6.0 million primarily due to a decrease in our contractual revenue rates pursuant to the agreement regarding an exclusivity period with a B2B customer.
-This decrease was partially offset by overall growth in the B2B segment due to organic growth in the B2B segment due to strong performance of our B2B customers.
+B2B revenue decreased \$8.5 million primarily due to a decrease in our contractual revenue rates pursuant to an agreement regarding the expiration of an exclusivity period with a B2B customer.
+This decrease was partially offset by overall growth in the B2B segment due to organic growth in the B2B segment due to the strong performance of our B2B customers.

-B2B cost of revenue decreased \$2.8 million primarily attributable to recognition of service expense of \$1.5 million related to our content licensing arrangements that was accounted for as a service contract in the prior year.
-The additional decrease was primarily related to a decrease in royalties resulting from declines in our SIM revenues.
+B2B cost of revenue decreased \$3.0 million primarily attributable to recognition of service expense of \$1.5 million related to our content licensing arrangements that was accounted for as a service contract in the prior year.
+The additional decrease was primarily related to a decrease in royalties resulting from declines in our SIM and Italy revenues.

-Segment contribution for B2B, which excludes depreciation and amortization expense, decreased by 16.1% and was due to the declines in revenues and cost of revenue described above.
+Segment contribution for B2B, which excludes depreciation and amortization expense, decreased by 18.3% and was due to the declines in revenues and cost of revenue described above.